 Unless otherwise exempted, separate plumbing, electrical and mechanical permits will be required for the above-exempted items.
 Exemption from the permit requirements of this code shall not be deemed to grant authorization for any work to be done in any manner in violation of the provisions of this code or any other laws or ordinances of this jurisdiction.

 Building Division income is derived from permit, plancheck and other service fees.
 The fees are based on an intent to completely offset the operating costs of the Division without making any profit.
 For details, see our fee schedule.

-Permit by fax service is available on minor projects, such as replacing water heaters, replacement of electric services, etc. For details, see permit by fax program.
+Permit service by fax or email is available on minor projects, such as replacing water heaters, replacement of electric services, etc. For details, see Permit by Fax or Email Program.